-Seven Select Bus Service routes were implemented throughout New York City, incorporating various elements of bus rapid transit to serve the different types of bus routes and streets.
+Eight Select Bus Service routes were implemented throughout New York City, incorporating various elements of bus rapid transit to serve the different types of bus routes and streets.

 - 34th Street Select Bus Service seeks to improve transit service, pedestrian safety and mobility and curb access on one of Manhattan’s most celebrated streets.
 Off-board fare payment along the route began in November 2011 while capital improvements began in 2014 underway.

 - Fordham Road-Pelham Parkway Select Bus Service began service in June 2008 in the Bronx and has since increased speeds by 20%, with 98% of riders stating that they were satisfied or very satisfied with the new service.

 - First Avenue/Second Avenue Select Bus Service includes offset and curbside bus lanes, paired with pedestrian and bicycling improvements.
 This service launched in October 2010 and has resulted in increased ridership on the M15 by 9% and improved speed by 15 to 18%.

 - Hylan Boulevard Select Bus Service launched in September 2012 and includes streamlined bus service, four miles of bus lanes, left-turn lanes, pedestrian refuge islands and new bus shelters, among other improvements.